opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 #### Semantic Search

 Semantic search in OpenSearch represents a significant advancement in search technology, leveraging the power of machine learning and natural language processing.
 This approach uses dense vector embeddings to represent both documents and queries in a high-dimensional space, allowing for semantic similarity comparisons that go beyond simple keyword matching.
 At the core of semantic search is the concept of text embeddings - dense vector representations of text that capture semantic meaning.
 These embeddings are typically generated using large language models trained on vast corpora of text.
 In OpenSearch, these embeddings are stored as dense vector fields and can be efficiently searched using k nearest neighbor algorithms.
 At search time, the user's query is similarly transformed into a vector embedding.
-The system then finds documents whose vector representations are closest to the query vector, typically using cosine similarity or Euclidean distance.
+The system then finds documents whose vector representations are closest to the query vector, using various similarity measures such as inner product, cosine similarity, and others to calculate the proximity between the query and document embeddings.

 API Request: